docsforadobe/illustrator-scripting-guide/docs/scriptingJavascript/creatingPathsShapes.md

 var rect = artLayer.pathItems.rectangle( 144, 144, 72, 216 );
 ```

-The sample uses the `pathItems` object’s `rectangle()` method to create a rectangle with these properties:
+The sample uses the `pathItems` object's `rectangle()` method to create a rectangle with these properties:

 - The top of the rectangle is 2 inches (144 points) from the bottom edge of the page.
 - The left edge is 2 inches (144 points) from the left edge of the page.